Lesson 2 of5

 E. The First Great Council (Acts 15:1-35)

-Believers gather in Jerusalem to address the question of whether it is still required that baptized people be circumcised (if male) and keep the purity laws.
-The council’s decision to demand only the most basic food laws and not circumcision derives from its understanding of the Holy Spirit and Scripture, and it is a decision that creates both flexibility and difficulties for new communities of believers.
+Believers gather in Jerusalem to address the question of whether Gentile baptized believers in Christ must also be circumcised (if male) and keep the Jewish law in order to be saved.
+Based on its understanding of the Holy Spirit and Scripture, the council decides not to demand circumcision from the Gentiles; but it does ask them to keep some basic food laws and to abstain from idolatry and immorality.This critical decision creates both flexibility and difficulties for new communities of believers.

 5. Paul’s Witness in Cities around the Aegean Sea (Acts 15:36-21:16)